 Chess is a very complex game with vast possibilities.
-To learn how to play chess properly you need to learn chess strategies, chess tactics and chess openings.
+To learn how to play chess properly you need to learn chess strategy, chess tactics and chess openings.

 Everybody can learn chess.
 It is not only for smart people.
 Read the articles on this site and you will get better for sure.